Kitware/CMake/Help/manual/cmake-file-api.7.rst

   ``language``
     A JSON string specifying the toolchain language, like C or CXX.
-Language names are the same as langauge names that can be passed to the :command:`project` command.
+Language names are the same as language names that can be passed to the :command:`project` command.
 Because CMake only supports a single toolchain per language, this field can be used as a key.